Introduction

 Once a supercontinent forms, it acts as an insulating blanket over the mantle, trapping heat below.
 Over millions of years, this heat buildup can cause upwelling plumes and continental rifting, ultimately tearing the landmass apart.

-Stages of the Supercontinent Cycle
+Stages of the supercontinent cycle

 The cycle unfolds over 300–500 million years and typically follows four major stages: